 Perhaps because I avoided confronting the abuse for so long, and regarded my history as a secret, my shame had spread beyond the incidences of abuse and became how I perceived myself: inherently flawed and powerless to change.
 Shame felt so much bigger than self-contempt and low self-worth.
 My entire body felt exhausted by the burden.
 As if proof, in my early twenties my hair was already showing gray.

 The current trend in trauma psychology is to emphasize how the body is triggered to defend against further injury.
-Although this portrayal of posttraumatic stress is accurate, it is often incomplete, especially for survivors of sexual abuse.
+Although this portrayal of posttraumatic stress is accurate, it is often incomplete, especially for survivors of sexual trauma.
 La Bash and Papa (2014) observed that trauma-related fear is not necessarily “associated with physical harm, but instead can be related to threats of social judgment, stigma, or ostracism.”1 According to their research, 75% of women felt shame following sexual assault.2

 Recovering from trauma-related shame is complicated by the necessity of shame for sociality.
 In our predominantly hierarchical societies, shame is an emotional tool for leveraging power and social conformity.
 When we feel shame, we are more likely to submit to group norms or someone more powerful, if doing so alleviates the fear of being ostracized, which is the core fear associated with shame.
 Shame motivates observing group norms that support social cohesion.
 When people are not conditioned to feel shame, they are more likely to engage in antisocial behavior.3